Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 MPI or OMP.
 You should test which one is most efficient in the gfortran run.

 For NEC's Intel vector-parallel compiler, however, one has the specified MPI and Scalapack packages and needs to go through more steps.
-The arch.make script is shown in (3) of "arch.make-2".
+The arch.make script is shown as (3) of "arch.make-2".
 The modified changes are summarized in "Annual Report (2021)" of this page; the important lines to note are shown in English, so you may not miss the points.
 The files are already corrected in "arch.make" and siesta-4.1-b4-LX.tar.gz.